farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 `Talents` are a way to make the characters progress over the course of a campaign.

-Over time, characters gain new `talent dots` which make their `talent line` advance.
+Over time, characters gain new `talent dots` which make their talent tree advance.

 ![](https://gyazo.com/6cab207e891b02249a7f96c66694010a.png)

-Every dot in the talent line gives you either a new `action dot`, or a `situational bonus`.
+Every dot in the talent tree gives you either a new `action dot`, or a `situational bonus`.

 A situational bonus represents a boost in `effect`, `position` or `dice pool`, and triggers only in a certain situation.